Epiisteme/awesome-ethereum-engineering/ArbitrumNitro.md

 - Combination of sequencer and state transition function keeps the fees low by rejecting invalid transactions
 - Nodes get the sequences through real time feed and batches posted on L1
 - Sequencer batches are compressed through an algorithm known as brotli
-- Nitro environment consists of Node functions, ArbOS and Geth core
+- Nitro environment consists of Node functions, ArbOS and Geth core in a geth sandwitch architecture
+- ArbOS decompresses and parses sequencer data batches
+- ArbOS supports cross chain bridge functionalities